-- 6.1 This policy applies to the Council's Leasehold Services team, and other associated teams in Assets & Development, Compliance, Income and Corporate Debt.all Folkestone and Hythe District Council leasehold services employees, affiliated employees and services. - 6.2 The policy also applies to all the Councils' leaseholders, shared owners, and Recognised tenants' associations (RTAs).
-The policy also applies to all Folkestone and Hythe District Councils' leaseholders and RTAs. - 6.3 The Leasehold Management Senior Specialist retains the overall responsibility for the implementation of this policy and is responsible for the operational delivery of this policy and the associated procedures.
-Responsibilities include: - Monitoring and review of this policy including changes in legislation - · Staff awareness and training - · Policy development and communication to customers.
+- 6.1 This policy applies to the Council's Leasehold Services team, and other associated teams in Assets & Development, Compliance, Income and Corporate Debt. - 6.2 The policy also applies to all the Council's leaseholders, shared owners, and Recognised tenants' associations (RTAs). - 6.3 The Leasehold Management Senior Specialist retains the overall responsibility for the implementation of this policy and is responsible for the operational delivery of this policy and the associated procedures.
+Responsibilities include: - Monitoring and review of this policy including changes in legislation. - Staff awareness and training. - Policy development and communication to customers.